Andrew Bailey (baseball): Philadelphia Phillies

 Bailey signed a minor league contract with the Philadelphia Phillies in December 2015, receiving an invitation to spring training.
 He was called up to the Phillies on April 20, 2016.
 He was designated for assignment on August 2, and released on August 6.

 Los Angeles Angels

 On August 13, 2016, Bailey signed a minor league deal with the Los Angeles Angels.
 Bailey was called up in late August and collected six saves for the Angels in 12 games, with a 2.38 ERA and a 0.971 WHIP.
 On November 9, Bailey signed a one-year, $1 million contract to remain with the Angels.
 His 2017 season was cut short due to a shoulder injury, limiting him to four games.

 Post-playing career

 Bailey announced his retirement on February 26, 2018, to take up the job of instant replay coordinator and coaching assistant for the Los Angeles Angels.
 Bailey spent the 2019 season as the Angels bullpen coach.

 Prior to the 2020 season, Bailey was hired by the San Francisco Giants as their pitching coach.

+In November 2023, Bailey was hired as pitching coach by the Red Sox, replacing Dave Bush, who had been dismissed following the 2023 season.